bdotq/rebble-asr/README.md

   After server is up running, you can use that is URL created (eg. https://dictation-########.a.run.app)

+  (Can also deploy with command `gcloud run deploy dictation --image YOURREGIION-docker.pkg.dev/YOUR_REPO/rebble-asr/dictation:latest`)

+## Use with Pebble

   Log into [auth.rebble.io/account](https://auth.rebble.io/account/)

   Under "Experimental Features for Developers", click 'I know what I'm doing'